Bryconops chernoffi: Taxonomy

 Named in 2018, B. chernoffi has retained its original designation as a member of Bryconops.
 It belongs to the subgenus Creatochanes, one of the two subgenera; the other subgenus is the nominal Bryconops.
 It has a place in Creatochanes due to the bony and well-denticulated gill rakers, plus the presence of 1-3 teeth on either side of the maxillae.

 To compare, members of the Bryconops subgenus have no teeth on the maxillae, rarely one, and the gill rakers are poorly-denticulated.
 This is part of why B. chernoffi and B. rheoruber can be told apart; B. rheoruber is a part of subgenus Bryconops.

 Etymology

 The specific name "chernoffi" honors Professor Barry Chernoff, an American ichthyologist with many contributions to the knowledge of Bryconops and to ichthyology as a field.
 He has described or co-authored original descriptions of various species of Bryconops.
 Chernoff is aware of his namesake, and learned of it via what he thought was a "junk email" that turned out to be a notification of a new species.
-He has written to the authors of the original description to thank them for their homage, saying it is "the honor of a lifetime".
+He wrote to the authors of the original description to thank them for their homage, saying it is "the honor of a lifetime".